horker/oxyplotcli2/docs/md/New-OxyCandleStickSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.CandleStickSeries object that represents a "higher performance" ordered OHLC series for candlestick charts
- Does the following:
+Returns an object that represents a "higher performance" ordered OHLC series for candlestick charts Does the following:
  - automatically calculates the appropriate bar width based on available screen + # of bars
  - can render and pan within millions of bars, using a fast approach to indexing in series